How to Choose an Apartment for Your Family: A Guide for Newcomers

 2. How to Choose the Best Location for Your Family in Canada

 Your apartment’s location can make daily life easier or more challenging.
-Focus on proximity to schools, childcare, parks, grocery stores, and public transit, especially if your family doesn’t have a car.
+Focus on proximity to schools, childcare facilities, parks, grocery stores, and public transit, especially if your family doesn’t have access to a car.
 Location often matters more than the size of the apartment.

 Planning your rental budget can help reduce financial stress for families new to Canada.